jp-mmoura/jp-mmoura/README.md

 - 👋 Hi, I’m @jp-mmoura.
 I'm 20 years old from Brazil.
-- 👀 I’m interested in all types of algorithms, software development, software engineering, data science, data engineering and automatization.
+- 👀 I’m interested in software development especially web development and mobile development.
 - 📫 How to reach me by e-mail: joaopmmoura27@gmail.com

 <!---